mohitjain/mohitjain/_posts/2012-10-20-use-batched-finder-for-large-data-query.md

 author: Mohit Jain
 layout: post
 comments: true
 permalink: /2012/10/use-batched-finder-for-large-data-query/
 description: How to fetch large number of records in ruby on rails.
 keywords: batched finder, queries, optimizations, performance, ruby on rails
 categories: Performance ruby-on-rails
 ---

-If you want to do a large data query such as finding all the 10,000,000 users to send email to them, you should use batched finder to avoid eating too much memory.
+If you want to do a large data query such as finding all the 10,000,000 users to send an email to them, you should use batched finder to avoid overeating memory.

 Imagine you have a newsletter system which is very famous and has 10,000,000 users.
 Every Monday morning, the system will send emails to all of the users.